 Disinformation amid Covid-19: Weekly trends in South Africa

 A crisis such as the Covid-19 pandemic creates a perfect opportunity for those who wish to cause confusion, chaos and public harm.
-Misinformation and disinformation enable them to do just that…
+In our second instalment of the weekly commentary on disinformation trends, we find a handful of complaints assessed as disinformation, as well as some misunderstood satire, and some strange, yet amusing opinions – but they are just that.

-In our third instalment of the weekly commentary on disinformation trends, we find some persistent nonsense about Covid-19 being not a real public health threat.
-We also see a number of complaints that perpetuate xenophobic stereotypes.
-Disinformation and the sharing of disinformation is one of the greatest threats to a democracy and we continue to witness the dangerous dissemination and further sharing of this blight across various social media and digital platforms.
+Disinformation and the sharing of disinformation is one of the greatest threats to a democracy, and we continue to witness the dangerous dissemination and sharing of disinformation across various social media and digital platforms.

-So, what have we seen in the past week?
-We take a look at complaints received between 8 and 14 June 2020.
+This week, we take a look at complaints received between 1 and 7 June.

-It is interesting to see where the complaints originate from — in other words, where the instances of alleged disinformation and hate speech are being shared.
+It is interesting to see where the complaints originate from, in other words, where the instances of alleged disinformation are being shared.

 Weekly disinformation trends